nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 In addition to the packages needed for the app.py, please also install:
-- pip install PyMuPDF Pillow sentence-transformer faiss-cpu
+- pip install PyMuPDF Pillow sentence-transformers faiss-cpu

 For this project, we will use Llama model because it's free.
 Download it from here: